carbonplan/zarr-layer/README.md

 ## custom shaders and uniforms

-Custom shaders let you do math on your data to change how it's displayed.
+Custom fragment shaders let you do math on your data to change how it's displayed.
 This can be useful for things like log scales, combining bands, or aggregating data over a time window.
-Note that in order to access different bands/time slices etc., the data needs to be in the same chunk.
-You can pass in uniforms to allow user interaction to influence the custom shader code.
+Note that in order to access different bands/time slices etc., the data need to be in the same chunk.
+You can pass in `uniforms` to allow user interaction to influence the custom shader code.

 ```ts
 new ZarrLayer({